Ditch Proxmox. Incus is the powerful, modern, community driven solution

 I choose to run Alpine as the hypervisor host.
 See this article, it’s very minimal and ideal for the purpose.
 You can see in the docs, how to install Incus on it.
 But I noticed a couple of quirks in running it..

-When launching images I get an error in the likes of tap<>: No such file or directory
+When launching images I get an error in the likes of

-before use:
+the module tun before use:

 echo tun | doas tee -a /etc/modules